How do you define financial success?

 For me, financial success isn’t about owning money but being its custodian.
 While money is a man-made concept, I use it to further genuine, noble intentions, making life richer in more ways than one.

 It’s time to redefine your financial success.
-Begin by understanding your life’s objectives:
+Begin by understanding your life goals:

 Clarify Your Purpose.